-Wrongful Termination In Ontario: 28 Questions & Expert Answers
+Wrongful Termination In Ontario: 29 Questions & Expert Answers

-To help you navigate this challenging situation, I’ve compiled a list of frequently asked questions from employees that have been terminated in Ontario, and will do my best to provide answers as an employment lawyer.
+To help you navigate this challenging time, I’ve compiled a list of frequently asked questions from employees that have been terminated in Ontario, and will do my best to provide answers as an employment lawyer.

 Note: As mentioned, every situation/contract/termination/severance package is unique, so please consult with an employment lawyer to discuss your matter.
 This post includes legal information but is not legal advice.